ESG data

 Corporate Officers

-Number of board member persons 8 7 6 6 6
+Number of the board member (Excluding Members of the Board who are Audit and Supervisory Committee Members)※1 persons 7 6 6 6 5

 Of which, Female persons 1 1 1 1 1